idwise/idwise-android-sdk-documentation/README.md

 Your app can start an ID verification process by making a call to the `startJourney` method which takes the following parameters:

-* **businessId** (also called Journey Definition ID): This is a unique identifier that identifies your journey definition.
-IDWise shares this with you when you register for using IDWise system
+* **journeyTemplateId** (also called Journey Definition ID): This is a unique identifier that identifies your journey definition.
+IDWise shares this with you when you register for using IDWise system.
-* **userId**: (Optional) A parameter that you can use to associate an arbitrary identifier (reference number) with the user making the current journey.
-This is helpful to link the journey back to the user and/or application that started the journey
+* **referenceNo**: (Optional) A parameter that you can use to associate an arbitrary identifier (reference number) with the user making the current journey.
+This is helpful to link the journey back to the user and/or application that started the journey, you will recieve this in the webhook request.
-* **completionCallback**: This callback has one parameter (journeyId), and is called when the journey has been completed
+* **completionCallback**: This callback has one parameter (journeyId), and is called when the journey has been completed.
-* **cancelCallback**: This callback has one parameter (journeyId) and is called when the customer cancels the journey (clicks back and confirms cancellation)
+* **cancelCallback**: This callback has one parameter (journeyId) and is called when the customer cancels the journey (clicks back and confirms cancellation).
+* **locale**: (Optional), iso code of locale (language) for the UI elements (please contact IDWise support for the list of supported locales, we are happy to support more upon reqiest).

 The `journeyId` can then be used by your backend code to securely get the result of the ID verification.